Indian Mujahideen operative’s wife deported from Bhatkal to Pakistan

 She was then deported to Pakistan on a flight from Mumbai and via Sharjah.
 The authorities say that her grandparents had migrated to Pakistan during partition.

 It may be recalled that her husband Afaq was apprehended from a flat in Fraser Town in Bengaluru in 2015.
-The police said during interrogation he had coessed to supplying arms for the Indian Mujahideen.
+The police said during interrogation he had crossed to supplying arms for the Indian Mujahideen.
 The police also alleged that he had visited Pakistan several times on the pretext of meeting his wife's family.
 However, he was attending terror training camps the police also said.

 He is alleged to be close to Riyaz Bhatkal and the police say that the arms she had supplied were used in the Chinnaswamy Stadium blast case in April 2010.